nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 At the end of this loop, the `FACTOR_UPDATED` event should be throttled.

-Next the test calls `setFactor` with a second argument of `ThrottleState::THROTTLED`.
+Next, the test calls `setFactor` with a second argument of `ThrottleState::THROTTLED`.
 This code checks that the event is throttled.

-Next the test sends the command `CLEAR_EVENT_THROTTLE`, checks for the corresponding notification event, and checks that the throttling is cleared.
+Next, the test sends the command `CLEAR_EVENT_THROTTLE`, checks for the corresponding notification event, and checks that the throttling is cleared.